tino926/file_tool_scripts/video_proc/README.md

    and their corresponding subtitle files.
 4. Run the script by executing `python deal_video.py` from the command line.

-## frames_to_video.py
+### frames_to_video.py

-This Python script is designed to convert a series of JPEG images into a video file.
+This Python script converts a series of JPEG images into a video file.
 It's particularly useful for creating videos from a sequence of frames, such as those extracted from a video file.
 The script uses FFmpeg for the conversion process, ensuring high-quality video output.

-### Features
+#### Features

 - Automatically sorts JPEG files in the specified directory to ensure the correct order of frames.
 - Constructs a temporary text file for the FFmpeg concat demuxer, which is used to concatenate the frames into a video.
 - Allows customization of the output video's frames per second (FPS) and resolution.
 - Cleans up the temporary text file after the video has been created.

-### Usage
+#### Usage

 1. Ensure you have Python installed on your system.
 2. Install the required Python packages by running `pip install ffmpeg-python`.
 3. Modify the `IMGDIR` variable in the script to point to the directory containing your JPEG images.
 4. Optionally, adjust the `FPS` variable to change the video's frames per second.
 5. Run the script by executing `python frames_to_video.py` from the command line.

-This script is a valuable tool for video processing tasks, enabling the creation of videos from a series of images with ease.

 ## Configuration

-Both `extract_frames_1fps.py` and `deal_video.py` scripts support configuration through an `settings.ini` file located in a `./pri` directory.
+Both `extract_frames_1fps.py` and `deal_video.py` scripts support configuration through a `settings.ini` file located in a `./pri` directory.
 The `settings.ini` file should contain the necessary settings for the scripts to function correctly.
 See the script documentation for details on the required settings.

 ## Contributing